lpenaud/rpg-dark-fantasy/README.md

 |`pacman -S mingw-w64-x86_64-gtk3` | `pacman -S mingw-w64-i686-gtk3` |
 | `pacman -S mingw-w64-x86_64-python3-gobject` | `pacman -S mingw-w64-i686-python3-gobject` |

-After you have to play with `cd` and `ls` commands to enter in rpg-dark-fantasy folder next launch the program with : `python3 main.py`.
+After you have to play with `cd` and `ls` commands to enter in rpg-dark-fantasy folder next launch the program with : `python3 main.py` or `./main.py`.
 If it's not working, install python3 : `pacman -S python3`, then retry.

 ## TODO